 The description of the average production through the system of ODE (Section~\ref{subsec:S_mod3_DeterModel-pres}) makes the computation of parameters of the stochastic model possible.
 We need to check that the deterministic description globally corresponds to the average behavior of the stochastic model; for instance, one has to validate that stochastic simulations with the parameters previously determined, are consistent with the number of mRNAs and proteins observed.

-Here, we present the results of a particular simulation, whose parameters are presented in Figure~\ref{tab:S_mod3_Quantitative-summary}.
+Here, we present the results of a particular simulation, whose parameters are presented in S3 Fig(A).
 Its average behavior will be compared with the expressions derived from the system of ODEs.
 The simulation presented here takes into account the $841$ genes with protein and mRNA production described in \cite{taniguchi_quantifying_2010}, and we have fixed the number of free RNA-polymerases and ribosomes in order to compute the parameters.

-The system of ODEs assumes that the volume growth is exponential with rate $\log2/\tau_{D}$.
-In Figure~\ref{fig:S_mod3_exp-growth}, the volume of the cell indeed seems to grow exponentially in the simulations; the growth rate corresponds to the expected a doubling time of $\tau_{D}$.
+The system of ODEs assumes volume growth is exponential with rate $\log2/\tau_{D}$.
+In S3 Fig(A), the volume of the cell indeed seems to grow exponentially in the simulations; the growth rate corresponds to the expected a doubling time of $\tau_{D}$.